 Mountain bikers debate Strava’s impact on rider behavior

-GOLDEN, CO (BRAIN) Tuesday August 14 2012 1:47 PM MT—Not long ago, Scot Nicol, the founder of Ibis, was pedaling through a park near his home when he saw a friend coming the other way on the trail.
+GOLDEN, Colo.
+(BRAIN) — Not long ago, Scot Nicol, the founder of Ibis Cycles, was pedaling through a park near his home when he saw a friend coming the other way on the trail.